In this section

 Important information - the value of investments can go down as well as up so you may not get back what you invest.
 Eligibility to invest in a SIPP and tax treatment depends on personal circumstances and all tax rules may change.
-You can't normally access money in a SIPP until age 55.
+The minimum age you can normally access your pension savings is currently 55, and is due to rise to 57 on 6 April 2028, unless you have a lower protected pension age.
 It’s important to understand that pension transfers are a complex area and may not be suitable for everyone.

 Simple, flexible pricing